Improving turbulence control through explainable deep learning: Conclusions

 \section{Conclusions}

-This study demonstrates a novel approach to turbulence control by integrating explainable deep learning (XDL) with deep reinforcement learning (DRL) using the Shapley additive explanations (SHAP values).
+This study demonstrates a novel approach to turbulence control by integrating explainable deep learning (XDL) with deep reinforcement learning (DRL) using the Shapley additive explanations (SHAP) values.
 The SHAP values identify the most important coherent structures in the flow and they are capitalized on to discover control strategies for wall-bounded turbulence.
-By training DRL models in a minimal flow configuration with a single self-sustaining process, we successfully developed control strategies which can be deployed to much larger channels with multiple interacting SSPs.
+By training DRL models in a minimal flow configuration with a single self-sustaining process, we successfully developed control strategies which can be deployed \MB{accross Reynolds numbers and geometries through zero-shot generalization on a channel at $\textit{Re}_{\tau}=550$ and a zero-pressure-gradient turbulent boundary layer at $\textit{Re}_{\theta}=460$.}

 Our analysis reveals several critical insights.
 While the DRL approach targeting Q events excels at reducing the classical Q events and streaks, it falls short in reducing those structures truly relevant for drag reduction.
-In contrast, the SHAP-based approach, relying on the SHAP values, yields a more effective control strategy, achieving $33.3\%$ drag reduction.
-This represents a $5\%$ improvement over the DRL approach directly targeting drag reduction, a $21.2\%$ improvement over Q-event-based control, and a $57\%$ improvement over the streak-based control.
-Furthermore, the SHAP-based control only requires half of the power input compared with the DRL approach targeting drag reduction.
+In contrast, the SHAP-based approach, relying on the SHAP values, yields a more effective control strategy, \MB{achieving $33.7\%$ drag reduction.
+This represents a $5.6\%$ improvement over the DRL approach directly targeting drag reduction, a $25.3\%$ improvement over Q-event-based control, and a $61.2\%$ improvement over the streak-based control}.
+Furthermore, the SHAP-based control only requires half of the power input compared with the DRL approach targeting drag reduction. \MB{This yields even more significant results, where the SHAP-based control achieves a net energy saving of $30.6\%$, which is $15.9\%$ better than controlling Q events, $18.1\%$ better than controlling the drag, $34.8\%$ better than opposition control, and $70\%$ better than controlling the streaks.
+Additionally, we show that the SHAP-based control is still the best performing policy in a turbulent channel flow at $\textit{Re}_{\tau}=550$ and for the ZPGTBL at $\textit{Re}_{\theta}=460$ without any retraining.
+The boundary layer case is particularly relevant, since the SHAP-based policy is the only control technique outperforming opposition control without any specific retraining.}

 It is also interesting to note that in the SHAP-based approach all input information comes from a single plane parallel to the wall and that all training is performed with just a single SSP, and consequently, the amount of experiences observed in training is limited.
 This approach demonstrates the potential of XDL in identifying critical flow mechanisms, where the proposed method is capable of capturing the causal relationships between flow structures, rather than targeting individual coherent structures in isolation.